Classification of three-qubit genuine entangled states using concurrence fill: Entanglement Measures

 \subsection{Partial Tangle}

 To further characterize entanglement in three-qubit systems, a quantity known as partial tangle was introduced in \cite{slee2005}.
-It is defined as follows.
+For a three qubit system described by the state $|\psi_{ABC}\rangle$, partial tangles are defined as follows.

-Partial tangles help classify the entanglement structure in a three-qubit state \cite{datta2018}: \begin{itemize} \item[(i)] If all partial tangles vanish, the state is fully separable. \item[(ii)] If at least one partial tangle is zero, the state is biseparable. \item[(iii)] If all are non-zero, the state exhibits genuine tripartite entanglement. \end{itemize}

-If all the partial tangles are zero, then the three qubit state is separable.
+for $i \neq j \neq k$ and $i$, $j$, $k$ in $\{A, B, C\}$.\\ Partial tangles help classify the entanglement structure in a three-qubit state \cite{datta2018}: \begin{itemize} \item[(i)] If all partial tangles vanish, the state is fully separable. \item[(ii)] If at least one partial tangle is zero, the state is biseparable. \item[(iii)] If all are non-zero, the state exhibits genuine tripartite entanglement. \end{itemize} If all the partial tangles are zero, then the three qubit state is separable.
 If atleast one partial tangle is zero, then the state is biseparable.
 If each partial tangle is non-zero, then the state is genuine entangled \cite{datta2018}.